ndcunningham/Soci-Connect/README.md

 # Soci-Connect
 Connecting ESDV Students through this Portal

-This project use Foundation Framework
+This project use Foundation Framework and Angular JS